U.S. Rep. Bill Flores will not run for re-election

 Flores also mentioned the renaming of Waco's Veterans Affairs hospital for Pearl Harbor hero Doris Miller, and the establishment of the Waco Mammoth National Monument.

-Flores has been part of the minority party in the House since the 2018 election, but in his announcement listed several legislative goals he wants to accomplish before he retires.
+Flores has been part of the minority party in the House since the 2018 election, but in his announcement lists several legislative goals he wants to accomplish before he retires.

-"During the upcoming weeks and months, I will be working with the Trump administration and my Congressional colleagues to rebuild our Military; to secure our border; to grow our economy through tax reform and regulatory reform; to restore fiscal soundness to the federal budget; to remove the uncertainty related to the ‘Dreamers’ in our country; to rebuild our critical infrastructure; to help enact the United States, Mexico, Canada Agreement (USMCA) and other international trade reforms; to facilitate the accelerated deployment of 5G technologies; to enact common-sense reforms for prescription drug costs and health care; and to maintain America’s energy dominance," he said.
+"During the upcoming weeks and months, I will be working with the Trump administration and my congressional colleagues to rebuild our military; to secure our border; to grow our economy through tax reform and regulatory reform; to restore fiscal soundness to the federal budget; to remove the uncertainty related to the ‘dreamers’ in our country; to rebuild our critical infrastructure; to help enact the United States, Mexico, Canada Agreement and other international trade reforms; to facilitate the accelerated deployment of 5G technologies; to enact common-sense reforms for prescription drug costs and health care; and to maintain America’s energy dominance," he said in his announcement.

-Flores voted in late 2017 for the controversial Tax Cuts and Jobs Act, a $1.5 trillion package that some analysts have blamed for a rising deficit.
-The U.S. budget deficit so far this fiscal year is $867 billion, up 27 percent over the previous year.
+Flores voted in late 2017 for the Tax Cuts and Jobs Act, a $1.5 trillion package that some analysts have blamed for a rising deficit.
+The U.S. budget deficit so far this fiscal year is $867 billion, up 27% over the previous year.

 "America doesn't have a revenue problem," he said.
 "A lot of people try to say tax cuts hurt revenue.
 What America has is a spending problem. … Until Congress grapples with the big, gnarly issues, the deficit is not going to be solved.